TJEverett/pig_latin/README.md

 3. Select "save as" and save file to your desktop.
 4. Go to desktop and right-click the downloaded file and tell it to extract all.
 5. Open the newly extracted file and launch the index.html file with your prefered browser.

-## Known Bugs

-Under development and not yet finished.

 ## Technologies Used